Nicksopp/HR_DASHBOARD/README.md

-# 👥 HR Analytics Dashboard in Excel
+# 👥 HR Analytics Dashboard in POWER BI

 This project presents a comprehensive **Human Resources (HR) Dashboard** built using Microsoft Excel.
 It provides valuable insights into staffing, salary distribution, gender diversity, hiring trends, and leave analysis — perfect for decision-making in HR operations.